directed by George Cukor

 Comments

-On a projection system the earlier disc was virtually un-viewable, with incredible amounts of edge enhancement.
+ON THE DVDs: On a projection system the 98' disc was almost un-watchable with edge enhancement and artifacts visible.
 The new version is from the same transfer (look at the bit-rate peaks and valleys).
-It runs at a higher bitrate, but still has a great amount of edge enhancement when viewed on larger than a 50' screen - this is when it tends to breakdown.
+It runs at a higher bitrate (better compression), but still has issues when viewed on larger than a 50' screen.

 The new SE version is the one to buy.
 Great Extras - we can hope for improvement in the PQ one day.
 Most will be very happy with its sharpness and vibrant colors.